Claudio-C-Santos/MS4-peacefulmind.art/testing.md

 3. Login Page:
     - Doesn't allow a user to login without registered credentials.
     - Provides a link directly to the registration page.
+    - In case the user forgot his password, there's a link to a related page.

+4. Forgot Password Page:
+    - The form validates if email address has @ symbol.

-4. Products Page:
+5. Products Page:
     - The products will be displayed according to the category selection on the navigation bar.
+The option ares All Products, Pendants, Rings, Sale and Special Edition.
-    - When a product is selected, if the user has a normal account the only options will be to go back to the product list of add the selected product to the bag however if the user is a superuser two extra buttons are displayed, Edit and Delete product.
+    - When a product is selected, if the user has a normal account the only options will be to go back to the product list of add the selected product to the bag.
+    - If the user is a superuser two extra buttons are displayed, Edit and Delete product.

-5. Profile Page:
+6. Profile Page:
     - The option to access the profile page is only displayed when the user is logged in.
     - The profile page allows the user to change its own information and see previous orders made with its username.
     - The logged in user can see each order details.

-6. Community Page:
+7. Community Page:
     - If the user is not logged in it can only see the available cards.
     - If the user has a "normal" account and is logged in then the option to add a community card is displayed.
     - If the logged in user is a superuser then a button to delete cards is displayed.

-7. Product Management Page:
+8. Product Management Page:
     - This form is only available for superuser.
     - The Category field is a dropdown with a restricted list.
     - The Price field only allows to input numbers.
     - The Cancel button works fine by bringing the user back to the main page.
     - The Add Product button creates the new product which is then displayed in the related product page.

-8. Custom Order Page:
+9. Custom Order Page:
     - The form has mandatory fields marked with a * and won't allow the form to be submitted without these inputs.
     - The Country field has a dropdown field displaying all the available countries.
     - The Jewel type field is a dropdown with a limited list of options.